 After Alexander died, Judea was ruled by a series of successors, culminating in the Selucid king Antiochus Epiphanes.
 Antiochus did far more than refuse religious freedom to the Jews.
 Around 167 BC, he overthrew the rightful line of the priesthood and desecrated the temple, defiling it with unclean animals and a pagan altar (see Mark 13:14 for a similar event to take place in the future).
 Antiochus’ act was the religious equivalent of rape.
 Eventually, Jewish resistance to Antiochus, led by Judas Maccabeus and the Hasmoneans, restored the rightful priests and rescued the temple.
-The period that followed was one of war, violence, and infighting.
+The period of the Maccabean Revolt was one of war, violence, and infighting.

-Around 63 B.C., Pompey of Rome conquered Israel, putting all of Judea under control of the Caesars.
+Around 63 BC, Pompey of Rome conquered Israel, putting all of Judea under control of the Caesars.
 This eventually led to Herod being made king of Judea by the Roman emperor and senate.
 This is the nation that taxed and controlled the Jews and eventually executed the Messiah on a Roman cross.
 Roman, Greek, and Hebrew cultures were now mixed together in Judea.

 During the span of the Greek and Roman occupations, two important political/religious groups emerged in Israel.
 The Pharisees added to the Law of Moses through oral tradition and eventually considered their own laws more important than God’s (see Mark 7:1–23).
 While Christ’s teachings often agreed with the Pharisees, He railed against their hollow legalism and lack of compassion.
 The Sadducees represented the aristocrats and the wealthy.
 The Sadducees, who wielded power through the Sanhedrin, rejected all but the Mosaic books of the Old Testament.
 They refused to believe in resurrection and were generally shadows of the Greeks, whom they greatly admired.